 Mind maps per se are not new.
-They were first developed in the Near East more than 2,000 years ago, and more recently popularized by Leonardo da Vinci some 500 years ago.
-However, WisdomMaps represent a 21st-century iteration of the art and science of mind maps; they are new and different on account of their “relational ontology” that performs that single most important function of a mind map of relating information to other information and eliciting meaning and insight in so doing.
+They were first developed in the Near East more than 2,000 years ago, and more recently popularized by Leonardo da Vinci some 500 years ago as a way to unify knowledge.
+However, WisdomMaps represent a 21st-century iteration of the art and science of mind maps; they are new and different on account of their “relational ontology” that performs that single most important function of a mind map: relating information to other information and eliciting meaning and insight in so doing.
 Competitors would be unable to develop and monetize any mind maps that embody this relational ontology without infringing on our patent.
 Competitors would also be unable to develop and monetize mind maps without deploying them in a learning management system of some kind; our MLMS is the cornerstone of the patent.

 Furthermore, competitors would be unable to automate the creation of mind maps without using the kind of language-parsing technology comprehended by the patent.
 Nor would they be able to develop any mind map-based search engine without using the same technology described by the patent, or develop the other technologies of 3-D mind map display, virtual mentoring and virtual learning venues that all derive from the MLMS.